MP Expenses 2010-2020

 Therefore, since his election Andrew has claimed on average 43% less on travel than his Labour predecessor, despite increased rail fares.
 This represents a saving of over £50,000, over the past 10 years.

 MP’s who do not live within an hour’s commute of London are reimbursed for somewhere to stay in the capital.
 There are 9 years’ worth of figures online for Pendle’s previous Labour MP, showing he claimed on average £17,995 per year, mostly to pay the mortgage on his second home.

 Andrew initially rented a three bed flat in London which he shared with two other MP’s and then rented a two bed flat he shared with one other MP.
 In his first year Andrew claimed £10,046 (44% less), 2nd year £10,831 (40% less), 3rd year £6,123 (66% less), 4th year £7,901 (56% less), 5th year £17,470 (3% less), 6th year £10,709 (40% less), 7th year zero, 8th year £5,962 (67% less), 9th year £5,150 (71% less) and in his 10th year £5,270 (71% less).

 Therefore, since his election Andrew has claimed on average 56% less on accommodation than his Labour predecessor, despite very significant increases in the cost of accommodation in London.
 This represents a saving of over £100,000, over the past 10 years.

 Office Running Costs (excluding staff wages)

-Andrew commented “When I was standing for election in 2010 I said that I would only claim for what was necessary to do the job and not claim for things like food, TVs or furniture.
-Since my election whenever possible I have used off peak trains and I have not claimed a penny for things like food.
+Andrew commented “When I was first standing for election in 2010 I said that I would only claim for what was necessary to do the job and not claim for things like food, TVs or furniture.
+Since my election whenever possible I have used off peak trains and I have not claimed a penny for things like food or drink.
 The MP Expenses scandal broke down trust between the public and MP’s and I’m determined to restore that trust.”